Lohmarr/10-SVG-Spawn-Potato/README.md

 ## Installation

-To install this application, clone the repository and run npm install to install the necessary dependencies.
+To install this application, clone the repository and run "npm install" to install the necessary dependencies.

 ## Usage